 photo: James Wilcox via flickr creative commons

 If you are a fan of It’s The Great Pumpkin, Charlie Brown, this prank might become a family tradition.
 Slip a rock into all your kiddo’s treat bags when they aren’t looking, so when they get home and empty out their loot to be inspected, they’ll get to be Charlie Brown and say “I got a rock.”
 As the years go on, it’s even more fun to try to be as stealthy as possible before the kids catch you in action.
+Just make sure it’s big enough that they wouldn’t accidentally put it in their mouth.

 Keep a straight face and tell the kids they’ll need to practice trick-or-treat etiquette before hitting the streets in search of sugar.
 Cut a hole in the bottom of a cardboard box or plastic bowl, stick your hand in the hole and cover it with candy.
 When your kids reach in for a treat, be ready for serious screeching when you grab and tickle their hand!